 The Tiny House is a student designed and student constructed sustainable building located at Temple Community Garden on Main Campus.
 Completed in spring 2017, the 175 square foot net-zero structure features a high performance thermal envelope construction, vegetated roof, rainwater harvesting, solar photovoltaic system and a thermal energy collection system.
 Since its inception in June 2014, the project has offered interdisciplinary learning opportunities for students and faculty.
 The Tiny House serves as programming space for the Temple Community Garden and a university demonstration project.
+The project is registered under the Living Building Challenge.

 Student Design Charrette